she-dares/VSF/README.md

 #### Ensuring a Star Schema
 All our work of data modelling exemplifies a Star Schema.
-The data models were created adhering to the database design pricinples of a [star-schema](https://www.vertabelo.com/blog/technical-articles/data-warehouse-modeling-star-schema-vs-snowflake-schema).
+The data models were created adhering to the database design principles of a [star-schema](https://www.vertabelo.com/blog/technical-articles/data-warehouse-modeling-star-schema-vs-snowflake-schema).

 Migration files in vsf_eventapp/migrations